cantaloupe-project/cantaloupe/README.md

 It also supports a wide array of source formats.

-GraphicsMagickProcessor is a good fallback processor, as it supports a wide range of formats and is generally faster than ImageMagickProcessor.
+GraphicsMagickProcessor is a good fallback processor, as it supports a wide range of source formats and is generally faster than ImageMagickProcessor.

 *Note: due to a quirk in im4java, ImageMagick has to be installed for this processor to work.
 (It needs to use the `identify` command to get image dimensions.)
 Eliminating this dependency is on the to-do list.*

-## ImageMagickProcessor
+### ImageMagickProcessor

 ImageMagickProcessor, like GraphicsMagickProcessor, also uses [im4java](http://im4java.sourceforge.net) to wrap [ImageMagick]